0YJ/PotatoCounterStrike/README.md

   <img src="potato/saved.png" alt="bs">
 </p>

-If you have any problems please don't be shy and write me a ticket from Issue function.
+If you have any problems please do not hesitate to contact me or write a ticket from Issue function.